FabricMC/fabric-docs/develop/commands/basics.md

 ## Client Commands {#client-commands}

-Fabric API has a `ClientCommandManager` in `net.fabricmc.fabric.api.client.command.v2` package that can be used to register client-side commands.
+Similarly, Fabric API provides the `ClientCommandRegistrationCallback` event in `net.fabricmc.fabric.api.client.command.v2` package that can be used to register client-side commands, replacing the vanilla `Commands` class with the equivalent `ClientCommands`.
 The code should exist only in client-side code.

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/client/command/ExampleModClientCommands.java)